BOARD OF DIRECTORS

-Kristen is an incoming graduate student at Memorial University in the Masters of Business Administration in Social Enterprise and Entrepreneurship program.
+Kristen is a graduate student at Memorial University in the Masters of Business Administration in Social Enterprise and Entrepreneurship program.
 She has a strong background in community engagement, social justice activism, and non-profits/social enterprise development.
 Kristen joined the board as an Interim Director in January 2021 and was elected as a full Board Member in June 2021.
 She believes that building resiliency and collective action will get us closer to a more just and sustainable world for all.

 Lea Mary Movelle